formkit/docs-content/guides/build-a-multi-step-form.md

 Here's what it looks like put together:

 <example
-  class="cap-height"
   :file="[
-    '/_content/examples/guides/multi-step-form/form-in-steps/example.vue',
-    '/_content/examples/guides/multi-step-form/styles.vue'
+    '/_content/examples/guides/multi-step-form/form-in-steps/example.vue'
   ]"
   :editable="true">
 </example>

+it's starting to look like a real multi-step form!
+There's more work to be done though as we've got a few issues:

+- Each step is not being individually validated.
+- When there are validations on a tab that's not the "current step" they cannot be seen.

+Let's carry on and fix those issues.

 ## Tracking validity and errors for each step

+Out-of-the-box, FormKit already

+1) Tracks group validity
+2) Keeps a count of group errors

-Out-of-the-box, FormKit already 1) tracks group validity and 2) counts group errors.
-We just need to expose this data so we can use it in our form.
+We'll need to expose this data so we can use it in our UI.

 There are a couple concepts to remember about FormKit before we proceed.
 First, every `<FormKit>` component has a matching [core node](/advanced/core#node), which itself has a reactive `node.context` object.
 Second, each core node has a [ledger](/advanced/core#ledger) which counts messages.
-Here will be our approach:
+With that in mend here's an approach to track validity across steps:

 - We'll track validity of each `group` node by looking at the group's `node.context.state.valid`.
 - We'll track the error counts on each `group` node by listening for `count:errors` events — which are emitted every time the error count changes.

-Remember that groups already know lots of things about their children, so there is nothing else we need to track ourselves.
+Remember that groups already know about the complete state of their children, so there is nothing else we need to track for ourselves manually.

 We'll leverage the FormKit [plugin](/advanced/core#plugins) functionality to do this job.
-While the term "plugin" may sound intimidating, plugins in FormKit are just functions that are called when a node is created.
-Plugins are inherited by all descendants.
-Here's our plugin, called `stepPlugin`:
+While the term "plugin" may sound intimidating, plugins in FormKit are just setup functions that are called when a node is created.
+Plugins are inherited by all descendants (such as children within a group).

+Here's our custom plugin, called `stepPlugin`:

 <client-only>